 The University of Sioux Falls has entered into an agreement with the Heartland Campus Solutions/ECSI of Coraopolis PA to provide billing services for the Federal Perkins Loan Program.

 Payments and questions regarding payments should be directed to:

 Please make your checks payable to the University of Sioux Falls.
 Payments are due on the first day of the month and should be sent directly to the Educational Computer Systems, Inc in Coraopolis, Pennslyvania (see address above).

-Questions or concerns may be directed to Kelly Rogenmoser in the University of Sioux Falls Business Office.
-Kelly can be reached at (605) 331-6640 or
+Questions or concerns may be directed to Tiffany in the University of Sioux Falls Business Office.
+Tiffany can be reached at (605) 331-6640 or

 or you can contact Lisa at (605) 331-6588 or

 I understand that the amount of money I borrow is called the principal.

 I understand that my Federal Perkins Loan along with other accepted financial aid helps meet my calculated financial need.

 I understand that I must maintain Financial Aid Satisfactory Academic Progress, as described in the most recent USF Catalog, to continue funding.

 I understand that the funds received from the Federal Perkins Loan Program require me to maintain federal eligibility requirements and the funds I receive must be applied to education expenses.